cjdbarlow/Part-One/cough_reflex.md

 # Cough Reflex
 > Explain the pathways and importance of the cough reflex

+Coughing:
+* Is an airway protection reflex
-Coughing is an airway protective reflex.
-It involves a deep inspiration followed by **forced expiration against a closed glottis**.The sudden opening of the cords causes a violent rush of air at **>900km.h<sup>-1</sup>**, removing irritants and secretions from the airways.
+* Involves deep inspiration followed by **forced expiration against a closed glottis**
+The sudden opening of the cords causes a violent rush of air at **>900km.h<sup>-1</sup>**, removing irritants and secretions from the airways.

 ##Sensation
 Vagus afferents have exquisitely sensitive light touch and corrosive chemical receptors in the larynx, carina, terminal bronchioles, and alveoli.